ajeetraina/docker-nodejs-mcp-agent/README.md

 # Simple Node.js MCP Agent

-A production-ready AI agent built with Node.js that implements the Agentic Compose pattern using Model Context Protocol (MCP) and Docker Model Runner for local AI inference.
+An AI agent built with Node.js that implements the Agentic Compose pattern using Model Context Protocol (MCP) and Docker Model Runner for local AI inference.

 ## Architecture